YunYouJun/hexo-theme-yun/docs/en/guide/additional-package-support.md

 npm install hexo-generator-feed --save
 ```

-Configure the default icon as `icon-rss-line`.
+Configure the default icon as `ri:rss-line`.
 If you need to customize, enter `_config.yun.yml` to configure.

 It can be configured in the `social` field of `_config.yun.yml`, such as: